abusayeed25/curriculum/html_css/links.md

 # Links

 Links are the glue holding the web together, so make sure you understand how to properly link to external websites AND internal files.
+Links are found in nearly all web pages.
+Links allow users to click their way from page to page.

 ## Points to Ponder